 This is the second article in our series about the esoteric meaning of the Major Arcana.
-In this article, we will examine the cards IV – VII.
-The Emperor, The Hierophant, The Lovers and The Chariot.
+In this article, we will examine cards IV-VII.
+The Emperor, The Hierophant, The Lovers, and The Chariot.
 If you are interested in the previous cards, 0 to III, please click here.

 4. THE EMPEROR

 Keywords: Will, Stability, Firm, Positivism, Executive power, Control, Dominance Greatness.